e-mk/solagram/README.md

 Solagram is a telegram bot that enables you to stay up-to-date with the activities happening on the Solana network.
 By leveraging the capabilities of this bot, you can receive real-time updates and notifications on registered Solana accounts directly on your Telegram chat.
 [Helius](https://www.helius.dev/) webhooks are used for monitoring Solana network.

-You can launch your own bot or use an existing one by adding [SolagramBot](https://t.me/SolagramBot) you your telegram.
+You can launch your own bot or use an existing one by adding [SolagramBot](https://t.me/SolagramBot) to your telegram.

 ## Getting Started